XtratoS/Books/README.md

 ### API Access
 <details>
     <summary>API Access</summary>
     If users make a GET request to your website’s /api/<isbn> route, where <isbn> is an ISBN number, your website should return a JSON response containing the book’s title, author, publication date, ISBN number, review count, and average score.
-The resulting JSON should follow the format:
+The resulting JSON should follow the format:<br>
+    <pre><code>
     {
       "title": "Memory",
       "author": "Doug Lloyd",